Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Abstract

 \section{Abstract}

-{ We report spectropolarimetric and broadband polarimetric observations of the near-Earth asteroid ``2025~FA22'' during its close approach of 18~September 2025 (about two Moon distances).
-The diameter of 2025~FA22 is estimated between $130$ and $290$~meters.
-It is among the largest NEAs observable at such proximity, prompting an International Asteroid Warning Network (IAWN) rapid-response campaign.
+{ We report spectropolarimetric and broadband polarimetric observations of the near-Earth asteroid 2025~FA22 during its close approach of 18~September 2025 (about two Moon distances).
+With a diameter estimated between $130$ and $290$~m, 2025 FA22 is among the largest NEAs observable at such proximity, prompting an International Asteroid Warning Network (IAWN) rapid-response campaign.
 Although early orbital solutions indicated a possible impact in 2089, further follow-up astrometric observations ruled out collision hazard.
-The favourable geometry of this close encounter enabled a dense coverage of the positive part of the phase-polarisation curve, from the high polarisation domain (high phase angles), nearly to the inversion angle where the linear polarisation rate vanishes.
-The spectropolarimetric observations provided the wavelength dependence of the polarisation rate.
-Using empirical relationships, an estimate of the geometric albedo could be drawn from the slope of the phase-polarisation curve at inversion angle.
-Moreover, the spectropolarimetric trends yielded constraints on the taxonomic class.
+The favourable geometry of this close encounter enabled a dense coverage of the positive part of the phase-polarisation curve, from the high polarisation domain (high phase angles), nearly to the inversion angle where the linear polarisation fraction vanishes.
+The spectropolarimetric observations provided the wavelength dependence of the polarisation fraction.
+Using empirical relationships, an estimate of the geometric albedo could be drawn from the slope of the phase-polarisation curve at inversion angle\,: $\rho_v=0.17\pm0.04$ in the V~band.
+This value, together with the spectropolarimetric trend, provides constraints on the taxonomic class, with the results being most consistent with an M (or Xc)-type classification.
 These results demonstrate the interest of polarimetry and spectropolarimetry for rapid characterisation of newly discovered NEAs in planetary defence campaigns. }

-\keywords{Asteroids: individual: (2025) FA22 -- Polarization}
+\keywords{Asteroids: individual: 2025 FA22 -- Polarization}